Terms of Reference

 5.1.
 Meetings of the Committee shall be called by the secretary of the Committee at the request of the Committee Chair or any of its members.

 5.2.
-Unless otherwise agreed, notice of each meeting confirming the venue, time and date, together with an agenda of items to be discussed, shall be forwarded to each member of the Committee, any other person required to attend no later than three days before the date of the meeting.
+Unless otherwise agreed, notice of each meeting confirming the venue, time and date, together with an agenda of items to be discussed, shall be forwarded to each member of the Committee, any other person required to attend no later than three working days before the date of the meeting.
 Supporting papers shall be sent to Committee members and to other attendees, as appropriate, at the same time.

 6. Minutes of Meetings